pg-support/supt-km/docs/2. Troubleshooting/Product/BIAS FX 2 Desktop/BIAS FX 2 crashes or freezes at startup (Standalone or Plug-in).md

 ---

-This macro contains the instructions of how to reset BIAS FX 2 on macOS/Windows:
+This macro provides detailed instructions on how to reset BIAS FX 2 on both macOS and Windows platforms.
+It also guides the customer on how to collect the necessary log files and effectively send them to us for analysis:

 #### macOS: